Storm drain sag on Creston Drive

 Next Steps

-City staff will be contacting property owners in the project area about real estate interests needed for project construction.
+City staff met with property owners in the project area about real estate interests needed for project construction.

 Lead Department: